-- 1. A Committee Chair and two additional members have been duly appointed. - 2.
-The Course work for the Master with the exception of the thesis has been completed. - 3.
-The student must successfully defend the thesis proposal with a one week advanced notice to the public of this defense. - 4.
-The student has been advanced to candidacy with the approval of the committee (Advancement duly certifies that all components at 1 through 3) have been completed and student is now all but thesis).
+- A Committee Chair and two additional members have been duly appointed. - The Course work for the Master with the exception of the thesis has been completed. - The student must successfully defend the thesis proposal with a one week advanced notice to the public of this defense. - The student has been advanced to candidacy with the approval of the committee (Advancement duly certifies that all components at 1 through 3) have been completed and student is now all but thesis).

 The Student will be expected to register for 699B for 3 hours and 699C for 3 units; both of which are not in-class structured classes towards the thesis work.
-But altogether with 699A total 9 quarter hours toward the thesis http://www.auhs.edu/forms/disclosure/federal_disclosure_20111.pdf
+But altogether with 699A total 9 quarter hours toward the thesis.